jennywong2023/Olist-Project/README.md

 Most purchases occur on weekdays during specific timeframes: 10:00 am to 4:00 pm and 8:00 pm to 10:00 pm.
 The total expenditure per user is concentrated at lower levels, with orders ranging between below $100 and $500.
 Furthermore, the majority of orders consist of a single product purchase.
 Overall, Olist's orders reflect a low-frequency and small-amount consumption pattern.
 Customers tend to make only one purchase and exhibit low levels of loyalty.

+Recommendations
+- The strategy for limited offers is to focus on weekdays when there is typically higher spending activity.
+By doing so, we can maximize the potential of our limited offers and generate greater revenue for Olist.
+- Prioritizing the selling of high-value products.
+This will not only increase our revenue but also position Olist as a provider of premium products, further enhancing our brand reputation.
+- Consumer Loyalty Enhancement to maintaining and growing Olist's business.

 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/4.%20Payment%20Analysis.jpeg)